Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 seven years, having been blind for over

-sons to mourn their loss.
 The latter are

 Martin, assistant supervisor B. C. C. &

-S. W. R. R.; Patrick of Philipsburg,
+2.; Patrick of Philipsburg,

-and John ofthe Illinois Central railroad.
+and John of the Illinois Central railroad.

 Mr. Vail was a consistent member of

-St. Matthe w’s Catholic church, Tyrone.
+| St. Matthew's Catholic church, Tyrone.

-ance Fire Company at Philipsburg and
+| ance Fire Company at Philipsburg and

-the relies displayed to add interest to it,
+| the relics displayed to add interest to it,

 the Ledger says : The collection of Hard-